Aegean civilization: Commerce

-Commerce was practiced to some extent in very early times, as is proved by the distribution of Melian obsidian over all the Aegean area.
+Commerce was practiced to some extent in very early times, as is shown by the distribution of Melian obsidian over all the Aegean area.
 Cretan vessels appeared to be exported to Melos, Egypt, and the Greek mainland.
 In particular, Melian vases, eventually, found their way to Crete.
-After 1600 BC, there was very close commerce with Egypt, and Aegean goods found their way to all coasts of the Mediterranean.
-No traces of currency have come to light, excluding certain axeheads, too slight for practical use, had that character.
+After 1600 BC, there was commerce with Egypt, and Aegean goods found their way to all coasts of the Mediterranean.
+No traces of currency have come to light, excluding certain axeheads.
+These axeheads were too small for practical use.
 Standard weights have been found, as well as representations of ingots.
-The Aegean written documents have not yet proved (by being found outside the area) to be epistolary (letter writing) correspondence with other countries.
+The Aegean written documents have not yet been proven (by being found outside the area) to be epistolary (letter writing) correspondence with other countries.
 Representations of ships are not common, but several have been observed on Aegean gems, gem-sealings, frying pans, and vases.
-These vases are of low free-board, with masts and oars.
+These vases feature ships of low free-board, with masts and oars.
 Familiarity with the sea is proved by the free use of marine motifs in decoration.
 The most detailed illustrations are to be found on the 'ship fresco' at Akrotiri on the island of Thera (Santorini) preserved by the ash fall from the volcanic eruption which destroyed the town there.

 Discoveries, later in the 20th century, of sunken trading vessels such as those at Uluburun and Cape Gelidonya off the south coast of Turkey have brought forth an enormous amount of new information about that culture.